sardarwaqasahmed/microservices-on-k8s/README.md

 # output:
 2021-06-24 20:51:49 Hello Waqas-Ahmed

-# above output is combination of DataTime plus String Hello &NAME_PREFIX ENV var.
+# above output is combination of DataTime plus String Hello $NAME_PREFIX ENV var.
 The ENV variable is read from stakater-be-app manifest file and pass to stakater-be-app container.
 Front end service is consuming the backend service and return the concated response back to the client.